Last updated: 25 May 2023

 Can I park anywhere in a Controlled Parking Zone?

-If you a resident permit for a specific zone, for example Low Hall (LH) you are able to park within any permit bay within that zone, where the bays are marked ‘Permit Holders Only, LH’.
+If you have a resident permit for a specific zone, for example, Low Hall (LH) you are able to park within any permit bay within that zone, where the bays are marked ‘Permit Holders Only, LH’.

 How long does a refund take?